William B. Caldwell III

 William Burns Caldwell III (July 20, 1925 – March 17, 2013) was a United States Army general who retired as the Fifth United States Army commanding general at Fort Sam Houston in San Antonio.
 A combat veteran of wars in Korea and Vietnam, he was awarded the Silver Star on three separate occasions for gallantry and heroism under fire.
-Coming from a long line of soldiers, his great-great-great-great grandfather, Thomas Maze, fought in the Revolutionary War, his grandfather served in the Union Army during the Civil War, his father was an army colonel during World War II, and his son William B. Caldwell IV is a retired lieutenant general with tours in Iraq and Afghanistan.
+Caldwell came from a long line of soldiers; his great-great-great-great-grandfather, Thomas Maze, fought in the Revolutionary War, his grandfather served in the Union Army during the Civil War, and his father was an army colonel during World War II.
+The line continued, and his son William B. Caldwell IV is a retired lieutenant general who served tours in Iraq and Afghanistan.

 Early life and education

-Caldwell was born on July 20, 1925 at Fort Moultrie, South Carolina, into a military family.
+Caldwell was born on July 20, 1925, at Fort Moultrie, South Carolina, into a military family.
 His father was a soldier, and his grandfather fought for the Union Army in the American Civil War.

 Both of his parents were natural leaders and their home overflowed with friends associated with the military.
 Young Bill Caldwell basked in their camaraderie, emulated their character, and looked forward to the day when he could wear an officer's uniform.

 When Caldwell was 16, he lived with his family at Schofield Barracks, Hawaii.
 On December 7, 1941, the Caldwells were horror-struck as they heard the roar of Japanese planes attack Pearl Harbor and witnessed a Japanese plane strafe an officer running down their street.
 The next day, Bill helped at the base hospital and for the weeks that followed, drove an ammunition truck.
 Dependents were later evacuated from Hawaii; Bill, his mother, and his sister moved to Los Angeles where he finished high school.

 One of Caldwell's childhood dreams was to attend West Point, but he did not think he could get in and almost enlisted in the Marine Corps.
 He later said, "When the telegram came telling my family and me that I was accepted into West Point and I was to report there in two days or three days, I immediately caught a train out of El Paso and went to West Point."